showermat/squashserve/README.md

         std::string article = oss.str(); // ...and convert it to a string.
     }

-The writing portion of the library is not threadsafe.
+The writing portion of the library is not threadsafe; the reading portion is.
 All functions in `archive` can be safely called from multiple threads.
 Functions in `iterator` and `childiter` that read but do not update the iterator can be called from multiple threads.  `stream` is not threadsafe.
 However, it is safe to simultaneously use multiple `interator`s, `childiter`s and `streams`s that point to the same file in the archive.

 ## Creating Volumes